codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-unity-app.md

 3. Click on the Player Settings.
 4. Expand the Publishing Settings .
 5. Check the 'Custom Base Gradle Template'.
-6. Check the 'Custom Main Gradle Template' .
-7. Close the project settings and build settings.
+6. Close the project settings and build settings.

-### Custom base Gradle template
+### Modify the custom base Gradle template

 Modify the base Gradle template as follows: